Prof Stephen Dance

 School/Division:Built Environment and Architecture / Civil and Building Services Engineering

-Stephen Dance is a Reader in Acoustics in the Division of Civil and Building Services Engineering at London South Bank University.
+Stephen Dance is a professor in Acoustics in the Division of Civil and Building Services Engineering at London South Bank University.

 He obtained a BSc in Computer Science at the University of London, before studying for a PhD on non-diffuse fitted enclosed spaces.
 He was an EPSRC Research Fellow for six year before being appointed at senior lecturer in 2003, since when he has been active in teaching, research and consultancy in environmental and architectural acoustics.